csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 The second problem is that as described, this is a two-pass algorithm.
 The first pass collects the frequency data and the second pass does the encoding.
 This is obviously not a desirable property for a program dealing with large files.
 Some

-页码，11/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 alternatives are described in the references.

-10.1.3.
+## 10.1.3.
 Approximate Bin Packing

 In this section, we will consider some algorithms to solve the bin packing problem.
 These algorithms will run quickly but will not necessarily produce optimal solutions.
 We will prove, however, that the solutions that are produced are not too far from optimal.